 Dietary iron is thought by some to contribute to the incidence of laminitis in horses, with serum ferritin starting to be used as the measure of iron status.

-So I thought a good place to start is with a link for you to a review on serum ferritin.
-This article tells us that serum ferritin is actually a little protein ball, with a hollow centre (my words) where it keeps iron.
+A good place to start is with a review on serum ferritin.
+This article tells us that serum ferritin is actually a little protein ball, with a hollow centre where it keeps iron.
 Depending on how much iron is available in the body, the amount of iron inside the ferritin can vary a lot.

 When serum ferritin is measured, it is the protein that is being measured, not the iron.
 So a serum ferritin measure tells you how many little protein balls are there but not how much iron they actually contain.